The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 , or a telescope icon

 to indicate if the object is visible to the naked eye or if you will need viewing aids, such as binoculars or a telescope, to see it.
 (Binoculars are displayed if the apparent magnitude is 5-10 mag; a telescope is shown if it is greater than 10.
-Both magnitude figures are adjusted for atmospheric absorption based on an extinction coefficient of 0.25.
 See also “What is magnitude?” below.)

-The visibility prediction is based on factors like the object’s location in the sky, its apparent distance from the horizon and the Sun, and the intensity of sunlight, including the twilight phases.
+The verbal and color-coded visibility prediction is based on factors like the object’s location in the sky, its apparent distance from the horizon and the Sun, the intensity of sunlight, including the twilight phases, and the apparent and adjusted magnitude of the object.
 It currently does not factor in the object's apparent distance from the Moon or the light pollution conditions.
 Weather conditions are also not taken into account, so please keep an eye on the weather forecast for your city before heading out to watch the sky.

 Looking around